TryCatchHCF/DumpsterFire/README.md

 **DumpsterFires/** - Directory containing your collection of DumpsterFires

-**igniteDumpsterFire.py** - Headless script, invoked at command line with the local filepath of the DumpsterFire you wish to execute.
+**igniteDumpsterFire.py** - Headless script, invoked at command line with the filename of the DumpsterFire you wish to execute.
 Useful for igniting distributed DumpsterFires.

 **testFireModule.py** - Utility script for unit testing the Class methods of your custom Fire modules, without the hassle of running through the entire DumpsterFire Factory process to debug.